dobladov/astro-blog/src/content/blog/why-there-are-no-posts-this-year/index.md

 ## Blogging about blogging

-I realized most of the drafts I wrote in 2024 were about blogging, while some meta might be interesting including this post, I don't want to be the guy that only talks about blogging, the purpose of blogging should be for sharing knowledge and experiences, not for explaining how to blog, probably Aristotle would have wrote this in his blog, but I'm not Aristotle.
+I realized most of the drafts I wrote in 2024 were about blogging, while some meta might be interesting including this post, I don't want to be the kind of person that only writes about blogging, the purpose of blogging should be for sharing knowledge and experiences, not for explaining how to blog, probably Aristotle would have wrote this in his blog, but I'm not Aristotle.

 > “The Purpose of ~~Knowledge~~Blogging is Action, not ~~Knowledge~~Blogging” Aristotle

-This led me to delete those drafts, and I don't have any regrets, in fact nothing that you can find anywhere else was lost.
+This led me to delete those drafts, and I don't have any regrets, in fact nothing of value was lost.

 ## Negativity